JohnMellaley/unicorn_attractor/README.md

 * Statistics
     - This page contains 5 graphs.
     - Features vs bugs break down.
-    - Bugs with the most likes.
+    - Top 5 Bugs with the most likes.
-    - Features with the most likes
+    - Top 5 Features with the most likes
-    - Count of Bugs created by each user
+    - Top 5 Count of Bugs created by each user
-    - Count of Features created by each user
+    - Top 5 Count of Features created by each user

 * Profile Page
-    - This page has all the Bugs and features you have created as well as your name and e-mail address at the top.
+    - This page has all the Bugs and features the user has created as well as your name and e-mail address at the top.

 * Bugs Page
-    - Displays all bugs created on one page with all their details and status.
+    - Displays all bugs created on one page, starting with the one wuth the most likes with all their details and status.

 * Add Bug Page
     - This page allows user create to a Bug